ShaunCurtis/MD-To-HTML-Converter/MD/MD/Building a Database Application in Blazor - Part 4.md

 ## UI Controls

 UI Controls emit HTML and CSS markup based on Bootstrap as the UI CSS Framework.
-All controls inherit from `ControlBase` and UI Controls inherit from `UIBase`.
+All controls inherit from `Component` and UI Controls inherit from `UIBase`.

 ##### UIBase

-`UIBase` inherits from `ControlBase` which inherits from `Component`.
+`UIBase` inherits from `Component`.
 It builds an HTML DIV block that you can turn on or off.

 Lets look at some of the bits of `UIBase` in detail.